A Critical Survey of Left Unionisms: McAlevey, Burns, Moody, Syndicalism, Permeationism, and Relationship-Based Organizing

 What is the point of centering the relationships themselves, and what effect does that have on how we see organizing?
 While collective actions like strikes are how workers exercise power, the source of the power itself is the relationships workers have with each other.
 Only when workers feel trust, care, and solidarity towards each other are they capable of exercising their power through action.
 Centering relationships in organizing is a recognition of the nature of worker power as a fundamentally grassroots phenomena.
 Relationships are then the base upon which every other important aspect of unionism is built.

-I don’t think most specialists do this intentionally.
+Most specialists don’t do this intentionally.
 But once we step back for a moment and really observe who in the labor movement today is calling the shots and crafting the grand unionist visions and planning the big strikes, it’s mostly coming from the specialists and not from the rank-and-file themselves.
 When these specialists write books or give talks, they’re mostly trying to find “better” ways for the specialists to manage unions instead of placing real power in the workers to run the unions themselves.
-Some specialists are even trying to manage the unions to make them more democratic and grassroots-focused, but there’s sharp limits to how much democracy can be managed into the unions from outside instead of built by the rank-and-file themselves from the inside.
+Some specialists are sincerely trying to manage the unions to make them more democratic and militant, but there’s sharp limits to how much of this can be managed into unions from the outside instead of built by the rank-and-file themselves from the inside.

 And most of the time, this isn’t the fault of the specialists themselves, as the whole structure of the labor movement aims to elevate the specialists to the role of managers of the labor movement.
-Forces pushing in this direction include severely restrictive federal and state labor laws, the universal presence of no-strike and management rights clauses in today’s union contracts, corporations wanting to build friendly relations with unions to promote collaboration and prevent conflict, national and international union structures that are insulated from member influence, mainstream unions’ close ties to the Democrats as a capitalist political party, and a general liberal distrust of the grassroots agency that pervades popular culture.
+Forces pushing in this direction include severely restrictive federal and state labor laws, the near-universal presence of no-strike and management rights clauses in today’s union contracts, employers building schmoozy relations with union officials in order to pacify and co-opt them, national and international union structures that are insulated from member influence, mainstream unions’ close ties to the Democrats as a capitalist political party, and a liberal popular culture that tends towards hero-worship and towards distrust of grassroots agency.

-Well-meaning and eager organizers often don’t recognize this and instead turn to some other aspect of organizing to solve problems, such as the technical details of organizing conversations or structures tests, radical rhetoric delivered in a fiery tone, a dependence on specialists to fix things, or looking to specialists to tell them what to do.
+Well-meaning and eager organizers often don’t recognize this and instead turn to some other aspect of organizing to solve problems, such as the technical details of organizing conversations or structures tests, radical rhetoric delivered in a fiery tone, or a dependence on specialists to fix things and tell them what to do.
 Often these approaches miss the mark because they are implemented while ignoring the relational base.

 Conclusion

 Whatever kind of labor movement that is, it’s hardly one that earns the label of socialist, one where workers are truly at the helm.
-What would a worker-led labor movement really look like?
-The vast majority of the militant union upsurges of the past were not led by union presidents or specialists, but were led by a grassroots layer of rank-and-file radicals whose connection to the rank-and-file was organic because they were rank-and-file themselves.
+The vast majority of the militant union upsurges of the past were not led by union presidents or specialists, but were led by a grassroots layer of rank-and-file radicals.
 At times the union leadership of groups like the CIO went along with and pretended to lead these upsurges, but their participation in the upsurges was nearly always the effect of grassroots militancy and rarely its cause.

 Rather than looking up to big-shot labor commentators or union presidents for guidance, workers will do better if they look around their workplaces and discover the potential power of the community of relationships on the job that they’re already a part of.
 It can be a little terrifying to really believe in people.
 People can and will disappoint you.
 We’re not at this moment capable of what we truly need to do.